-- Unapproved media: Consult with your media supplier if you suspect this to be your problem.
-This is often characterised by the flood coat area of the printhead rapidly failing.
+- Unapproved media: This is often characterised by the flood coat area of the printhead rapidly failing.
+Consult with your media supplier if you suspect this to be your problem.

 - Physically touching the printhead element surface: Try to avoid physically touching the printhead.
-If you feel it is necessary to, be sure to use correct materials to clean any surface afterwards with an approved cleaning solution before operating the printer.
+If you feel it is necessary to, be sure to use proper materials to clean any surface afterwards with an approved cleaning solution before operating the printer.

 - Improper cleaning: Be sure to only use approved tools for printhead cleaning.
 Printer user guides will supply proper cleaning instructions.

 Electrostatic discharge is a sudden flow of electricity between two electrically charged objects caused by contact or an electric short.
 This is something to be attentive to as it can severely damage the internal electronic circuitry of a printhead.
 Some potential causes of this issue are as follows:

 - Improper handling: Many printer’s user guides will provide proper instructions on how to care for your printer including specifics on how to avoid electrostatic discharge.

 - Static buildup: It is recommended you check to ensure any static brushes (if applicable) and printhead mechanism wiring are properly secured so static buildup does not occur.

 Residue buildup of ribbon coating or media coatings on the printhead can interfere with heat transfer, causing the printhead to overheat, resulting in printhead failure.
 Residue buildup can be a direct result of the following:

 - Improper maintenance: We recommend you pay close attention to the user guide instructions on how to clean and maintain your printer.
 Be sure you are only using proper cleaning accessories.